asmaahmad5/Spend-Trends-App-vs.-Website/README.md

 -This suggests that customers are more likely to make purchases through the app rather than the website.

 Session Length and Customer Engagement
--Longer session durations correlate with higher spending, indicating that engaged customers are more likely to convert.
+-Longer session durations correlate with higher spending, indicating that engaged customers are more likely to make a purchase.

 Strategic Buissness Implications: